praeclarum/Ooui/README.md

 UI.Publish("/button", button);
 ```

+With just that code, the user will be presented with a silly click counting button.

-In this example, all users would be interacting with the same button.
+In fact, any number of users can hit that URL and start interacting with the same button.
 That's right, automatic collaboration!

-If you want each user to get their own button, then you will `Publish` a function to create it:
+If you want each user to get their own button, then you will `Publish` a function to create it instead:

 ```csharp
 Button MakeButton() {